5 reasons why a legal apprenticeship might be for you...

 I really believe that there is no better way to learn how to do something than by doing it yourself.

 At Gordons, I got the opportunity to work on various commercial property transactions, alongside experienced professionals who, over the course of a number of years, have built up a wealth of experience and are keen to pass on that experience and share their knowledge with me.

 On the Gordons Apprenticeship, you work full time and study part-time towards becoming a fully qualified lawyer.
 Whilst studying, you are required to complete exams up to level 6 which is degree standard.
 Therefore, although you are not at university, you are still studying and gaining a qualification which is at the same level.

 5. Support and Guidance

-Beginning your journey in a career in law (or any career of that matter) is difficult and often challenging at times but one this that this apprenticeship offers is a grat support network.
+Beginning your journey in a career in law (or any career of that matter) is difficult and often challenging at times but one thing that this apprenticeship offers is a support network.
 Being able to turn to other apprentices or colleagues for additional support when you need it is a key factor in what makes Gordons such a fantastic place to work.

 Finally, one last point to consider… if you’re someone who buys something new and, before using it, reads the whole instruction manual back to front, then university is probably for you.
-However, if you’d prefer to just crack on and learn about something while you’re actually doing it then I would that a law apprenticeship is definitely for you.
+However, if you’d prefer to just crack on and learn about something while you’re actually doing it then I would say that a law apprenticeship is definitely for you.